pblottiere/pyogctest/README.md

 ======================================== 183 passed in 69 seconds ========================================
 ````

 #### Verbose

-If you want more details about tests, you can use the `-v` option:
+If you want more details about tests, you can use the `-v` option when the
+format is `prompt:

 ````
 $ ./pyogctest.py -s wms130 -v http://qgis4.qgis.org:8080/certification_qgisserver_master